sanbee/Naarad/README.md

 ![SysDiagram](Docs/SysDiagram-crop.png)

 This repository has the code for the three components of the Naarad system:
-  * The code running on the MCUs on the remote nodes is in the Nodes directory
+  * The code running on the MCUs on the remote nodes is in the [Nodes](Nodes) directory
-  * The code running on the Arduino UNO on the Base Station is in the BaseStation directory
+  * The code running on the Arduino UNO on the Base Station is in the [BaseStation](BaseStation) directory
-  * The code running on the central computer (Raspberry Pi) is in the RPi directory
+  * The code running on the central socket server (Raspberry Pi) is in the [RPi](RPi) directory

 The communication with the RFM is done using the [JeeLib](https://github.com/jcw/jeelib) library from